 Warren was a special education teacher herself, so maybe she identifies with teachers.

 Like Sanders and some of the other candidates she is fighting to eliminate student debt and make college affordable.

 But while Warren, like Sanders, is a heavy hitter against corporations and corruption, especially when it comes to banks, she sidesteps the corporate harm involving public schools.

-Sen. Kamala Harris earns brownie points for getting the huckster program K12 Inc. (California Virtual Academies) to repay California taxpayers millions for misleading advertising.
+Sen. Kamala Harris is no longer in the campaign, but she earned brownie points for getting the huckster program K12 Inc. (California Virtual Academies) to repay California taxpayers millions for misleading advertising.
+These are important issues.

 It’s common knowledge that K12 is a failed program, yet it still bilks tax dollars, stealing from public schools, in states around the country.
 It’s a mystery why states and parents sign onto this failed program.